2012 United States presidential election in Arkansas: Democratic primary

-Republican
+Republican primary

 The Republican primary had 33 delegates at stake.
 Mitt Romney won all 75 counties in Arkansas.
 As a result, all 33 delegates were allocated to, and pledged to vote for Mitt Romney at the 2012 Republican National Convention.

 Rick Santorum and Newt Gingrich withdrew from the [presidential race on April 10 and May 2, 2012, respectively.
 Both endorsed Mitt Romney as the nominee.